named-data/NDN-CCL-API/name-component.rst

 Create a new Name.Component, taking another pointer to the byte array in the Blob.
 (To create an ImplicitSha256Digest component, use :ref:`fromImplicitSha256Digest <fromImplicitSha256Digest>`.)
+(To create a ParametersSha256Digest component, use :ref:`fromParametersSha256Digest <fromParametersSha256Digest>`.)

 :[C++]: